bevyengine/bevy/crates/bevy_naga_oil/README.md

 The compose module allows construction of shaders from modules, which are themselves shaders.

-it does this by treating shaders as modules, and
+It does this by treating shaders as modules, and

 - building each module independently to naga IR
 - creating "header" files for each supported language, which are used to build dependent modules/shaders